aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ```

 !!!
 Note
-    Resource JSON may contain custom properties.
+    The resource JSON may contain custom properties.

 ![uma-resources](../img/uma/uma-resources.png)

-The search bar can be used to search for any existing resource within Gluu Server.
-New resoruces can be added by clicking on the `Add Resource Set` button.
-The following screenshot shows the page that will appear up on clicking the add resource button.
+The search bar can be used to search for existing resources within the Gluu Server.
+New resources can be added by clicking on the `Add Resource Set` button.
+The following screenshot shows the page that will appear:

 ![add-resource-set](../img/uma/add-resource-set.png)

-The properties of a resource is visible in this page.
-There are two additional buttons that allows the administrator to add specific resource or scope as well.
+The properties of a resource are visible on this page.
+There are two additional buttons that allow the administrator to add specific resources and/or scopes.
 By default, Gluu Server is shipped with SCIM resources protected by UMA.

 ![add-resource](../img/uma/add-resource.png)